GP Data Breach Compensation Claims Guide – How Much Compensation Can I Claim? – Amounts For GP Data Breach

 The basis for claiming compensation for some cases was established by the Court of Appeal case of Vidal-Hall and others v Google Inc .
 It was decided there that it is possible for claimants to seek compensation for a data breach even if they didn’t sustain a financial loss.
 It was also decided that compensation should be awarded in line with personal injury compensation payments in relation to psychiatric injuries.

-The table below shows some compensation amounts for relevant injuries from a document used in the legal system called the Judicial College Guidelines (JCG).
+The table below shows some compensation brackets for relevant injuries that are based on a document called the Judicial College Guidelines (JCG).

 |Type of Suffering||Severity||Compensation Bracket||Compensation Information|